Towards numerical two-loop integrand reduction: Description of the method

 In one-loop calculations ($L=1$), the number of inverse propagators $n$ appearing in the denominator of Eq.~(\ref{amplitude}) is always larger than or equal to $N$.
 Consequently, all scalar products appearing in the numerator ${\cal N}$, besides the so-called spurious terms~\cite{Ossola:2006us}, can be expressed in terms of the inverse propagators $D_i$, meaning they are all \textit{reducible scalar products} (RSP).
 Conversely, at higher loops ($L \ge 2$), part of the aforementioned scalar products are not expressible in terms of the $D_i$'s.
 The latter are commonly denoted \textit{irreducible scalar products} (ISP).

-Extending the OPP approach to two loops, one can express the numerator $\mathcal{N}$ of a generic two-loop integrand in the following form: \beq {\cal N}=P^{(n)}+\sum_{i=1}^n P_i^{(n-1)}D_i+\sum_{i=1}^{n-1}\sum_{j>i}^n P_{ij}^{(n-2)}D_iD_j+\ldots \eeq Plugging this expression in Eq.~(\ref{amplitude}) results in a splitting of the integrand into terms with a different number of denominators.
-The quantities $P^{(n)}$, $P_i^{(n-1}$, $P_{ij}^{(n-2)},\dots$ appearing in Eq.~(\ref{integrand reduction}) are \textit{polynomials} of the form
+Extending the OPP approach to two loops, one can express the numerator $\mathcal{N}$ of a generic two-loop integrand in the following form: \beq {\cal N}=P^{(n)}+\sum_{i=1}^n P_i^{(n-1)}D_i+\sum_{i=1}^{n-1}\sum_{j>i}^n P_{ij}^{(n-2)}D_iD_j+\ldots +P_{12 \ldots n}^{(0)} D_1 D_2 \ldots D_n \eeq The equation holds, as in the case of one loop~\cite{Ossola:2006us}, whenever the numerator of the amplitude has a rank, in $k_1$ and $k_2$, that does not exceed the number of corresponding propagators.
+In fact, as we will see later, the expansion may end long before its final contribution, depending on the rank of the numerator in question (see also Eq.~(\ref{eq:multi-cut}) and section~\ref{Applications}).
+Plugging this expression in Eq.~(\ref{amplitude}) results in a splitting of the integrand into terms with a different number of denominators.
+The quantities $P^{(n)}$, $P_i^{(n-1)}$, $P_{ij}^{(n-2)},\dots$ appearing in Eq.~(\ref{integrand reduction}) are \textit{polynomials} of the form

 where $b_i = b_i(\{p\})$ are coefficients which depend on the external kinematics, and the monomials $m_i$ are built upon the ISP characteristic of each term, and possibly of scalar products of the form $k_i\cdot \eta_j$.